aggietechie/aggietechie.github.io/_pages/about.md

   image: /assets/images/abouthead.png
 ---

+Howdy!
 My name is Brandon Le.
 I'm a student at Texas A&M University, Class of 2023.
 I am currently studying Management Information Systems and Cybersecurity at Mays Business School, as part of the Business Honors Program.

 Outside of class, I work as a Student Technician for the Engineering Studio for Advanced Instruction and Learning (eSAIL), a Department of the Texas A&M Engineering Expiriment Station (TEES) within the Texas A&M System.